BaGoMa User Manual

 -a ACTION, --action=ACTION

-the action to perform: backup, restore, compact, printIndex or debug. [default: backup]
+the action to perform: backup, restore, compact, printIndex, maildir or debug. [default: backup]

 --dryRun